Amos Meredith1

 Sir James Kitson, 1st Bt., 1893 2

-He was educated at Wakefield Proprietary School.1 He graduated from University College London, London, England, with a Doctor of Science (D.Sc.).1 He was created 1st Baronet Kitson [U.K.] on 28 August 1886.1 He held the office of Member of Parliament (M.P.)
-(Liberal) for Colne Valley, Yorkshire between 1892 and 1907.1 He held the office of Lord Mayor of Leeds between 1896 and 1897.1 He was awarded the honorary degree of Doctor of Science (D.Sc.) by Leeds University, Leeds, Yorkshire, West Riding, England.1 He was invested as a Privy Counsellor (P.C.) on 30 June 1906.1 He was created 1st Baron Airedale, of Gledhow, West Riding of co.
+He was educated at Wakefield Proprietary School.1 He graduated from University College London, London, EnglandG, with a Doctor of Science (D.Sc.)1 He was created 1st Baronet Kitson [U.K.] on 28 August 1886.1 He held the office of Member of Parliament (M.P.)
+(Liberal) for Colne Valley, Yorkshire between 1892 and 1907.1 He held the office of Lord Mayor of Leeds between 1896 and 1897.1 He held the office of Justice of the Peace (J.P.) for the West Riding, Yorkshire.3 He was awarded the honorary degree of Doctor of Science (D.Sc.) by Leeds University, Leeds, Yorkshire, West Riding, EnglandG.1 He was appointed Privy Counsellor (P.C.) on 30 June 1906.1 He was created 1st Baron Airedale, of Gledhow, West Riding of co.
 York [U.K.] on 17 July 1907.1

-Children of James Kitson, 1st Baron Airedale and Emily Christina Cliff
+Children of James Kitson, 1st Baron Airedale and Emily Christiana Cliff

 Citations